modulo11/articles/retest/recheck-web/src/healing.md

 </form>
 ```

-Using standard Selenium, the changes would be quite critical as we changed some `ids` which we use in the test, essentially breaking the test (despite the fact that the user would not notice the difference).
+Using standard Selenium, these changes would be quite critical as we changed some `ids` which we use in the test.
+This essentially breaks the test (despite the fact that the user would not notice the difference).
 Luckily enough, we use the unbreakable feature.
-Instead of throwing a `NoSuchElementException`, the test still runs through and is able to log into the web application.
+Instead of throwing a `NoSuchElementException`, the test still passes and is able to log into the web application.
 It notes the following differences:

 1. Upon encountering the broken element, ***recheck*** will print a warning stating what changed and what needs to be done in order to fix it.
 Note that the `retestId` is a stable attribute, generated by ***recheck***; it will never change.